anudeepND/whitelist/README.md

 - The entire repo is curated.
 - New domains are added frequently.
-- Comes with a shell script i:e; you can add all domains automatically at an instant.
+- Comes with a shell script i.e you can add all domains automatically at an instant.
 - Domains are categorised and are included in 3 different files.
 - If you are a beginner to Pi-Hole, adding these sites resolves many problems.